-Here are my top 10 experiences I have come across and my recommendations for teachers to improve, and for students to avoid teachers or schools or have these properties.
+Here are my top 10 experiences I have come across and my recommendations for teachers to improve, and for students to understand their teachers and their music schools better.

-1. If you cannot hear all the notes of what your student is singing, or cannot at least work out what they are immediately, don’t teach singing
+1. If you cannot hear all the notes of what your student (or yourself as a teacher) is singing, or cannot at least work out what they are immediately, don’t teach singing

 This goes without saying.
 Vocal coaches that cannot hear the note that the student is singing or should sing should consider another profession.
 The issue here is – how can a teacher know if they hear all the notes when you don’t know what you don’t know?
 As a teacher, have a mentor better than you to help determine this.
 Don’t be afraid to know your weaknesses.
 You can only help your students best when you know your limits.
 If you are teaching, I assume your goal is for your students to grow.
 This goes for yourself as well.
 Never stop learning.